shugyodev/shugyo.dev/_posts/2025-10-04-0002-the-things-they-showed-you.markdown

 categories: [interview]
 ---
 This post continues from [{{ page.previous.title }}]({{ page.previous.url }}).
-If you haven’t read that yet, do so, before continuing.
+If you haven’t read it yet, please do so before continuing.

 In this series, I will use Python, as it's the most popular language for coding interviews.
 Some concepts are Python-specific,